jasp-stats-modules/modules-app/CONTRIBUTING.md

 pnpm build
 ```

-The built files will be in the `dist` folder, can hosted on any static file server or use `pnpm serve` to host.
+The built files will be in the `dist` folder, can be hosted on any static file server like GitHub Pages or use `pnpm serve` to host locally.

 ## Testing